-I recently interviewed Steve on a therapy he has been using a lot in his clinic recently, with amazing results.
+Over the last few years, I have interviewed Steve on a therapy he has been in his practice with exciting results.
 Steve is a veterinary surgeon who performs orthopedic surgeries, from TTAs (for cruciate ruptures) to spinal surgeries.

 “When surgery works, it’s great.
 When it fails, it’s terrible,” remarks Steve – and it was this fact that prompted his research into less invasive and more conservative ways of treating cruciate injuries in dogs.

 An alternative treatment for cranial cruciate ligament ruptures

 He began by looking for alternative ways to treat cranial cruciate ligament ruptures, for those surgical cases that don’t do well post operatively, and also for older dogs whose owners are not keen to follow the course of surgery.

 A good friend and colleague introduced him to prolotherapy.
 At first he was a little sceptical; even when he started experiencing successes he put them down to luck.
 Now, having used this technique for three years, he is convinced of its value.

 Steve has done 1162 prolotherapy treatments so far, which is around 500 cases.
 He reports that with cruciate ruptures, “Ninety percent of my patients have improved after four weeks, marked improvements are apparent after eight weeks and mobility is usually completely restored after twelve weeks.”